ArentasMeinorius/FoodWaste/2Aprasas.md

 Reduce food waste by distributing it.

 ### The problem
-Not all food products are sold, often it is discounted, sometimes leftovers have to be discounted.
+Not all food products are sold before spoiling, sometimes restaurants do not use all the food they have bought.

 ### Solution
-Prepare a plaftorm that would stand as a middle man helping people to sell food excess and allowing others to buy it cheaper.
+Prepare a plaftorm that would stand as a middle man helping people sell excess food while  allowing others to buy it cheaper.

 ### Main User Goals
-Users that act as food providers are either interested in profit (mainly restaurants), their goal is to cut losses coming from throwing away food, or there are users (mainly simple individuals) which are interested in reducing food waste.
-On the other hand, there are also users that want to acquire food cheaper, their goal is to save money.
+Monetary gain:
+ + Providers: utilising over-booked food
+ + Users: acquire food cheaper
+Reducing food waste

 ## Planned changes
 To further develop and increase the functionality of the existing system we were given several tasks of implementing changes and features.
 The improvement consists of adding food status to facilitate consumers lifes and by adding restaurant/grocery store edit option.